Pluteus cervinus Fawn Pluteus Shipley Country Park,

 3-4 cm cream, no ring.
 Gills slightly distant, darker than cap.

 On grass in small groups.
-Awaiting identification
+Not identified

 University Park, Nottingham, Nottinghamshire, (July 2008)